Nssdle/20CS713-PP-1-C8/README.md

 ## 👨‍💻PROJECT STRUCTURE:
-This is the base repository which contains the submodules for the project _Min-AES_.
+This is the base repository which contains the submodules for the project _Minimal Encryption_.
 The submodules are as follows:

 | S.No | Submodule Name | Repository Link |
 | --- | --- | --- |